MĀORILAND CHARITABLE TRUST

 Who knew that in the early 1920s sunny Ōtaki by the Sea was poised to become “The Los Angelos (sic) of New Zealand’s Moving Picture Industry…”?

-Over the past ten years, the festival has grown to be the largest presenter of Indigenous screen content in the Southern Hemisphere, with a year-round programme of events that include; industry focussed events, emerging technology (VR/AR/XR), lecture series – NATIVE Minds, sound and stage performances, a full visual arts programme – Toi Matarau and more.
+The Māoriland Film Festival has grown to be the largest presenter of Indigenous screen content in the Southern Hemisphere.
+It includes industry-focussed events, emerging technology (VR/AR/XR), a lecture series NATIVE Minds, sound and stage performances, and a full visual arts programme called Toi Matarau.

-Māoriland started as a film festival.
+Māoriland started as a film festival

-Today, the Māoriland Film Festival is the flagship event for Māoriland – a year-round operation that includes;
+Today, the Māoriland Film Festival is the flagship event for Māoriland – a year-round operation that includes

 Māoriland Hub